LuciferJack/python-mysql-pool/README.rst

 Scope
 -------
-Now use in  poi off-line calculation module
+Now use in  BaiDu poi off-line calculation module